Today we are covering one of the most stringent gambling regulators in the world—the Gambling Commission.

-Time: as soon as the suspicion has arisen.
+Time: as soon as a suspicion arises.
 After the report has been submitted, the operator must provide the Gambling Commission with the SAR number assigned by the NSA or the relevant FIU.

 Disclosing to the customer that a SAR was filed on them may be treated as an offense.

-Operators should not neglect recording and retention requirements since the Commission can, at any time, request the necessary records as a part of an investigation or a regulatory compliance check.
+Operators shouldn’t neglect recording and retention requirements since the Commission can, at any time, request records as a part of an investigation or regulatory compliance check.

-Data to record: SARs, results of all types of due diligence checks, information on established business relationships and interaction with customers.
+Data to record: SARs, results of all types of due diligence checks, information on established business relationships and interactions with customers.

-Recording requirements: It is acceptable to make copies of documents and store them in scanned or electronic forms.
+Recording requirements: It’s acceptable to make copies of documents and store them in scanned or electronic forms.
 This can also be done on microfilm.

 Retention period: five years, starting from the end of the relationship with a customer.
-After that period, data is to be deleted.
+After that period, data must be deleted.

-Gambling operators in Britain are subject to the GDPR and are to provide their customers with all of the rights set up by the regulation.
+Gambling operators in Britain are subject to the GDPR and must ensure consumer rights in accordance with the regulation.

 The Commission informs operators about its decision to enforce a sanction and gives at least 28 days to contact the regulator if the operator wishes to do so.
 The operator can also appeal to the HM Courts & Tribunals Service to oppose the decision.

-The Gambling Commission provides a great variety of helpful materials, starting from guidance on the prevention of money laundering and extending to recommendations on customer interaction.
+The Gambling Commission provides a variety of helpful materials, starting from guidance on the prevention of money laundering and extending to recommendations on customer interactions.
 We’ve gathered the main ones below:

 AML/CFT guidelines and research.